 When planning your LAN IP address setup, you may use any scheme allowed by rules that govern IP assignment.
 It may be more convenient or easier to remember an IP scheme that use a different address for the Modem.
 Or you may be installing the Modem on a network that has already established the IP settings.
-Changing the IP address is a simple matter and can be done using the web manager (see LAN IP Address in Chapter 5).
+Changing the IP address is a simple matter and can be done using the web manager.
 If you are incorporating the Modem into a LAN with an existing IP structure, be sure to disable the DHCP function.
-Also, consider the effects of the NAT function which is enable by default.